100 Notable alumni of

 Biography

-Daniel Patrick Moynihan was an American politician, diplomat, and sociologist.
-A member of the Democratic Party, he represented New York in the United States Senate from 1977 until 2001 and served as an adviser to Republican President Richard Nixon.
+Daniel Patrick Moynihan was an American politician, diplomat and social scientist.
+A member of the Democratic Party, he represented New York in the United States Senate from 1977 until 2001 after serving as an adviser to President Richard Nixon, and as the United States' ambassador to India and to the United Nations.

 Born in